elasticio/api-docs/source/includes/_flows.md

 ## Flow Stats Toggle

 By default each step of a flow generates stats about input/output messages and errors.
 You can see them on the Executions and Dashboard pages.
-This slightly reduces throughput.
-To disable input/output message stats and increase throughput you can set flow's `attributes.stats_enabled` flag to `false`.
+To disable input/output message stats and you can set flow's `attributes.stats_enabled` flag to `false`.

 If you want to disable stats for all **newly created** flows of a workspace/contract/tenant, set `attributes.flow_stats_enabled_default` property of a target workspace/contract/tenant to `false`.
 This property is